ruifig/czmut/lib/README.md

 CZMUT is a small unit test framework inspired by Catch (https://github.com/catchorg), targetting embedded systems.

+**Requires C++ 17 support**.
+I think it would be reasonable to make it work with C++ 11 or C++ 14.
+Someday I might get around to see how feasible that is

 # Features

+* Support platforms
-* Arduino support
+	* Arduino
+		* Raspberry Pi Pico
+		* AVR
+		* Fairly easy to add support for others, but no documentation at the moment
-* Desktop support (Windows, Linux, etc), so you can develop code on desktop for faster iterations
+	* Desktop support
-* Other platforms that have a minimal standard C library.
-	* None tested at the moment, but the code as very few dependencies, other than requiring a C++17 compiler
+        * Probably just Windows at the moment.
+Again, fairly easy to support others, but no documentation.
+* Minimal dependency on the C standard library
 * Small code and ram footprint
 	* RAM footprint quickly grows as you add more tests, since it needs to declare global objects (the test cases themselves).
 This might potentially be reduced further in the future, but complicates the code.
+	* At the time of writting, the sample, built for the Arduino Uno (release build), takes about ~421 bytes of ram and 7308 bytes of flash, although a big chunk of that you only pay once (Arduino globals and code)
 * No use of exceptions.
 Therefore, some more advanced things are not implemented.
 * No heap use

 # Documentation

+Logging is done to the console on desktop platforms, and to the serial port on microcontrollers (e.g: it uses **Serial** on Arduino)

-Similar to Catch, tests are created with the `TEST_CASE` macro.
+The API is similar to Catch, tests are created with the `TEST_CASE` macro.

 ```cpp
 int dummy = 1;